demraldes/SN47---Inland-MK47-Case/readme.md

 ## Credits
 Valaadus on Discord for inspiring the thermal accent around the USB port and color accents, and for working through printing gremlins.

-40% Discord community for being an incredible group of helpful people and an invaluable resource in learning to do this design work.
+The 40% Discord community for being an incredible group of helpful people and an invaluable resource in learning to do this design work.